 Seven things you need to know about Iconomix

-14 years after its launch, Iconomix is actively used by 40 percent of its target group, with similar penetration in all parts of the country (Ge, Fr, It).
+Fifteen years after its launch, Iconomix is currently used by 40 percent of its target group, with similar penetration rates across all regions of Switzerland (German-speaking, French-speaking, and Italian-speaking).
 This makes it the most frequently used supplementary educational programme at the Swiss upper secondary level.

 2) Core product

-Each teaching unit is a bundle, consisting of a so-called ‘highlight’ – for example a class game –, a set of application-oriented exercises or worksheets (with sample answers for the teachers), support material for the teachers (presentations, game instructions, supplementary didactic notes), and links as well as videos on the topic.
-The entire offer is free of charge.
-However, registration is required for some services (e.g. the sample answers to the exercises and worksheets).
+Each teaching unit is a bundle, consisting of a so-called ‘highlight’ – for example a classroom game –, a set of practical exercises and learning tasks (with sample answers for the teachers), support materials for teachers (presentations, game instructions, additional didactic notes), and links and videos on the topic.
+The whole service is free of charge.
+However, registration as teacher is required for some services (e.g., the sample answers to the exercises and tasks).

-Teachers use Iconomix resources in addition to their own material and the existing economics and social studies textbooks.
-Accordingly, a teacher rarely uses the offering as a whole, but selects maybe one or two units per year.
-This cherry-picking on part of the teachers is intended since Iconomix is designed to complement the curriculum, not substitute it.
+Teachers use Iconomix resources in addition to their own materials and the existing economics and general studies textbooks.
+As a result, a teacher rarely uses the whole package, but may select two or three units per year.
+This cherry-picking by teachers is intentional, as Iconomix is designed to complement the curriculum, not replace it.

 4) Up-to-date didactic concept